katemae/esports-modeling/index.md

 We include these three **quantitative** features because some classes prioritize aiding their teammates in killing an enemy, while other classes want to be the ones to score those kills.
 For example, a support or tank champion may focus more on setting up kills for their assassin or marksman teammates rather than actually going for the kills themselves, leading to a low number of kills but high number of assists.
 Classes who tend to be the first to enter a fight may also end up dying more.

 For our model, we will standardize the `'kills'`, `'deaths'`, and `'assists'` column based on game length using a manually-created `StdScalerByGroup` class.
 This transformation gives more context to these stats--for example, earning 5 total kills in a 20 minute game would be much more impressive than earning 5 total kills in a 40 minute game.
+Note that because these transformations rely on `'gamelength'` post-tranformation, the Quantile Tranformation will be performed prior to preprocessing all other features.

 <br>
 <br>